 - is literate in the language, symbols, and texts of digital technologies

-- is aware of ICT challenges and can manage them effectively
+- is aware of challenges online and can manage them effectively

-- uses ICT to relate to others in positive, meaningful ways
+- uses technology to relate to others in positive, meaningful ways

-- demonstrates honesty and integrity in their use of ICT
+- demonstrates honesty and integrity in their use of digital technology

 - respects the concepts of privacy and freedom of speech in a digital world